reimandlab/IGX_publication_code/code/README.md

 **Downstream scripts**
 - Catalog of 34 IGXs:
   - 101: Create the final _catalog of IGXs_ by combining the PACIFIC results across the cohorts and applying FDR correction.
-Store the catalog in a specially structured object.
   - 102: Create the supplementary table containing general information about the IGXs in the catalog.
   - 103: Implement functions used for making Kaplan-Meier (KM) plots.
   - 104: Make KM plots for all IGXs in the catalog (used in Figures 2E,F,G, 5A, and S2, S6).